Many disorders can cause pulmonary hypertension.

 Vasodilators (drugs to dilate blood vessels) work by reducing blood pressure in the pulmonary arteries.
 Vasodilators may improve quality of life, prolong survival, and prolong the time until lung transplantation needs to be considered.
 Before administering vasodilators, however, doctors may first test the effectiveness of these drugs while the person is in a cardiac catheterization laboratory because use of these drugs may be dangerous in some people.
 Vasodilators have not proved effective for people with pulmonary hypertension due to an underlying lung disorder.
 In contrast, vasodilators are often helpful for pulmonary hypertension that occurs in people with the following:

-Vasodilators include drugs related to prostacyclin (which dilates the pulmonary artery), such as epoprostenol given intravenously, iloprost or treprostinil given via inhalation, or treprostinil injected under the skin.
+Vasodilators include drugs related to prostacyclin (which dilates the pulmonary artery), such as epoprostenol given intravenously, iloprost or treprostinil given via inhalation, treprostinil injected under the skin, or selexipag given orally.
 Vasodilators can also be given by mouth, including phosphodiesterase-5 inhibitors (for example, sildenafil and tadalafil), endothelin-receptor antagonists (bosentan, ambrisentan, and macitentan), and a guanylate cyclase stimulator (riociguat).
 Endothelin is a substance in the blood that causes constriction of the blood vessels.
 Phosphodiesterase inhibitors and the guanylate cyclase stimulator increase the ability of nitric oxide, a substance normally present in the body, to widen (dilate) the pulmonary artery.

-Lung transplantation is an established procedure for treating people with pulmonary hypertension.
+Lung transplantation Lung and Heart-Lung Transplantation Lung transplantation is the surgical removal of a healthy lung or part of a lung from a living person and then its transfer into someone whose lungs no longer function.
+Heart-lung transplantation... read more is an established procedure for treating people with pulmonary hypertension.
 Lung transplantation can be used only in people with severe disease who are healthy enough to withstand the potential consequences and difficulties with the procedure.